 In several cases, the terms “wax”, “polish” and “sealant” are often mistakenly used interchangeably in the automotive industry.
 This should however not be the case as each of these services is different and should be treated as such.
 Luckily, we are not like any other company offering car detailing in Santa Rosa because we recognize the difference and will explain these to you.

 A wax is a diverse blend of materials that can be described as a malleable solid.
 Basically, this refers to as a substance those changes from solid to a liquid state at an ambient or slightly elevated temperature.
 Car waxes work as a protective layer (often referred to as a sacrificial barrier) between the surface of the car and the environment.
-When you walk into an auto detailing services in Santa Rosa, you are likely to find a variety of waxes available.
+When you walk into a business offering auto detailing services in Santa Rosa, you are likely to find a variety of waxes available.
 Commonly, Carnauba, paraffin and Montana waxes are used.
 These are all natural options but synthetic variants are also available.

 Car wax is usually applied onto the surface of a car after washing.
 The wax, when applied, dries into a thin, milky-white layer which is then buffed off or wiped with a microfiber towel.
 Car wax acts by filling the microscopic dimples in the clear-coat of your car, helping it to shine like the day you bought it from the dealership.
 This protection is important as to keep road film, airborne pollutants, acid rain and whatever other contaminants from sticking onto the surface of the car, causing further damage.